-The first few years of online learning in the 2000’s were a tangle of trial error.
-Some things worked beautifully: individualized learning plans, tutoring via video calls, and asynchronous pacing making mastery learning possible were among some of the top discoveries.
-But wow did we make a lot of mistakes as well.
-Expecting kids to learn math from reading a textbook was an obvious one, and the idea of 3d-avatars sitting in a virtual classroom “Ready Player One” style never really caught on, but there was one misstep I remember subjecting my virtual students to that tops them all: asking students to type out their math work.
+The first few years of online learning in the 2000’s were a tangle of trial and error.
+Some things worked beautifully: individualized learning plans, tutoring via video calls, and asynchronous pacing making mastery learning possible were some of the top discoveries.
+But wow, did we make a lot of mistakes as well.
+Expecting kids to learn math by reading a textbook was an obvious one, and the idea of 3d Avatars sitting in a virtual classroom “Ready-Player-One” style never really caught on, but there was one misstep I remember subjecting my virtual students to that tops them all: asking students to type out their math work.

-Why is it not a good idea to have students show their work on the computer?
+Why is it not a good idea to have students show their work by typing on the computer?

 The answer has to do with managing our two most important resources: time and energy.

-So what is all this “show your work” nonsense that us math teachers are so worked up about?
-Well in its essence showing your work is making your thinking visible to yourself.
-The more complex the problem we are trying to solve, whether it be in math, science, engineering, or even business, the more important it is to visually represent our thoughts using diagrams, words and equations.
-This allows our brains to traverse the landscape of the problem, making connections or noticing mistakes we wouldn’t otherwise make or notice.
+So what is all this “show-your-work” nonsense that us math teachers are so worked up about?
+Well, in its essence, showing your work is making your thinking visible to yourself.
+The more complex the problem we are trying to solve, whether it be in math, science, engineering, or even business, the more important it is to visually represent our thoughts using diagrams, words, and equations.
+This allows our brains to traverse the landscape of the problem, making connections or noticing mistakes we wouldn’t otherwise notice.
 The earlier we develop this skill, the better problem solvers we become.
 The better problem solvers we are, the more likely we are to succeed in the knowledge economies of the 21st century.
-So thank you math teachers, for forcing us to show our work.
+So thank you, math teachers, for forcing us to show our work.

-Now back to time and energy.
+Now, back to time and energy.
 Since showing our work is so important, removing disincentives to that task is crucial.
-Having to slowly type out our work using tedious equation editors, is a massive disincentive because it takes longer!
-At the risk of sounding obvious, if any given task takes longer, we can do fewer tasks in a day.
+Having to slowly type out our work using tedious equation editors is a massive disincentive because it takes longer!
+At the risk of sounding obvious, if any given task takes longer, we can do less tasks in a day.

 Let’s do some math.
-If typing out the answer to a question using an equation editor takes on average, 3 minutes longer per question than simply writing it, and an assignment has 10 questions, then this assignment takes 30 minutes longer to do on a computer with an equation editor than by hand.
-That’s 30 minutes less time to spend on learning more math.
+If typing out the answer to a question using an equation editor takes on average, three minutes longer per question than simply writing it, and an assignment has ten questions, then this assignment takes 30 minutes longer to do on a computer with an equation editor than by hand.
+That’s 30 minutes less time to spend on learning math.

 And that’s not the worst of it.

-Now this was 15 years ago, and things have gotten better right?
-Well they have gotten somewhat better.
-Equation editors are much smarter, and there are all kinds of keyboard shortcuts for many different functions, allowing us to create digital math content much faster… but not fast enough.
-This still comes with a significant learning curve, and there are just too many ways to visually make your thinking visible quickly and easily with a paper and pencil, that don’t translate well to the screen.
+Now, this was 15 years ago, and things have gotten better, right?
+Well, they have gotten somewhat better.
+Equation editors are much smarter, and there are all kinds of keyboard shortcuts for many different functions, allowing users to create digital math content much faster… but not fast enough.
+This still comes with a significant learning curve.
+There are so many ways to visually make thinking visible quickly and easily with a paper and pencil that do not translate well to a keyboard.